 Contact HSD’s Reliance team at hsdrely@uw.edu

 Human Subjects Protections Training: The UW and HSD do not currently require that researchers complete training or submit documentation of training as part of the application review process except for student and medical resident researchers as explained below.
-However, HSD recommends that researchers who are new to research involving human subjects complete training in the basic ethical principles for working with human research subjects.
+However, HSD recommends that all researchers who are new to research involving human subjects complete training in the basic ethical principles for working with human research subjects.
 Additionally, many funding organizations and collaborating institutions require human subjects protections training.

 IRB 101 Online Tutorial: The IRB 101 tutorial is required for student and medical resident principal investigators and recommended for everyone new to working with the UW IRB.
 The tutorial walks you through the questions to ask to determine if you need IRB review and provides important practical information about navigating the IRB process at UW.